celiaescribe/BDcocolasso/README.md

 There exist two settings in which the BD-CoCoLasso can be used : in the simple CoCoLasso version, and in the Block-Descent-CoCoLasso version.
-The inputs vary according to the chosen setting, and according to the chosen noise setting.
+The inputs vary according to the chosen algorithm setting, and according to the chosen noise setting.

   - **CoCoLasso setting**: This method requires six inputs (let n be the number of observations and p the number of X variables):